 It would be hard to miss Wall Drug while in South Dakota near Mt.
 Rushmore because there is literally a sign every mile (or maybe more) along I-90.
 Wall Drug is pretty much the ultimate kitsch destination in all of South Dakota, or possibly the entire country.

 Find souvenirs or western-inspired jewelry and clothing – or at least one of their famous bumper stickers here at Wall Drug in Wall, South Dakota.

 - 52 miles/ 60 minutes

 9. Wind Cave National Park

-The seventh National Park and first cave to have this designation dating back to 1903.
+The seventh National Park and first cave to have this designation dates back to 1903.
 Most don’t realize but this cave is among the longest in the entire world, coming 6th.
 Just a short drive from Mt.
-Rushmore are the 140+ miles of cave to explore at Wind Cave.
+Rushmore is the 140+ miles of the cave to explore at Wind Cave.
 One of the preferred ways to experience the cave is to join a cave tour with a park ranger – reserve a tour in advance online here.

 - 37 miles/45 minutes

 Don’t let the 80-minute drive stop you from visiting the Badlands National Park!
 The drive is totally worth it.
 The Badlands was our favorite part of our South Dakota road trip.
 The park has over 242,000 acres of land and is full of scenic views.